 |Learn how to develop a plan to attract membership among diverse stakeholders in community-based efforts.|

 So you want to attract some members into your club or organization?
 Why?
 Are you sick and tired of trying to do everything yourself?
 Did someone remind you that two heads are better than one?
-It may not really matter why you've decided to try to attract more members into your organization.
-But what does matter is that you have a plan.
+It may not really matter why you've decided to try to attract more members.
+What matters is that you have a plan.

 Developing a plan for recruiting members will make your life much easier.
-This section will attempt to show you how to do so.
+This section will show you how.

 Planning is a way to organize actions that will hopefully lead to the fulfillment of a goal.
+In this case, your goal is increasing participation to meet the purposes of your organization.
 How?
-By providing clear direction and an approach to follow--giving a method to your madness, so to speak.
+By providing clear directions and your approach to following them, in other words, giving a method to your madness.

-Developing a plan for recruiting members will cause you to ask yourself some very important questions.
-These questions are basic to just about any recruitment effort.
-And your answers to these questions will be the building blocks for your own recruitment plan.
+Developing a plan for recruiting members will cause you to ask yourself some fundamental questions.
+These questions are essential to just about any recruitment effort, and your answers will be the building blocks for your recruitment plan.
 They are: